 If sushi’s not your thing, there are plenty of other date night options that would lead to happy stomachs.
 High on my list is newcomer Musang, recently named one of the 5 most anticipated restaurant openings of 2020.
 And I’m dying for another shot at the 7 course omakase meal at Adana (perfect to pair with their extensive Japanese whiskey options).

 Hygge for Two

 Of course, romance doesn’t always have to equal candlelight and roses.
 I love a good day date as well.
 In my perfect world, we would start with brunch at Oddfellows Café + Bar on Capitol Hill (brioche French toast with mascarpone, please!).
 Considering that he is an audiophile and I am a bookworm, it’s super convenient that both Everyday Music and The Elliott Bay Book Company are just steps away from the cafe.
 We could spend hours between the two.
 The bookstore, in particular, is warm and inviting with plenty of plush seating and high wood beamed ceilings, plus a well-stocked coffee shop in the back to sustain you through your browsing.
 Once we’ve both purchased the books and vinyl that we can’t live without, we’d make our way toward Hot Cakes Molten Chocolate Cakery.
 Really, all you need to know about this place is in the name.
 If that’s not hygge, I don’t know what is.

 At the risk of sounding cliché, I know that any celebration we dream up will be special as long as we do it together.
-But if this holiday gives me an excuse to get out and explore the city I love with the person I love, I’ll take it.
+But if this holiday gives me an excuse to get out and explore the city I love with the person (or people) I love, I’ll take it.
 In fact, let’s stretch Valentine’s Day throughout the year and keep exploring!
 Do you have more ideas for fun Seattle dates?
 Share them in the comments below.